Quantum theory is exclusive: a distributed computing setup: APPENDIX

-Evidently, operational dimension of any polygonal model $(\Omega_n,\mathcal{E}_n,\mathbb{T}_n)$ is $2$.
-Therefore, both Alice and Bob are allowed to communicate one such system while performing a DCLC($2$) task.
+Since the operational dimension of any polygonal model $(\Omega_n,\mathcal{E}_n,\mathbb{T}_n)$ is $2$, both Alice and Bob are allowed to communicate one such system while performing a DCLC($2$) task.
 However, they can consider some composite models allowing entanglement.
 Now, for encoding, they will apply some reversible transformations on their respective part.
-Therefore, Observation \ref{obs2} leads us as follows : \begin{observation} Encoded states, received by Charlie, are all either entangled or product. \end{observation} We will now prove the Theorem \ref{theorem2} for {\bf Type-I} and {\bf Type-II} composite model.
-For odd-gon and even-gon, the proof will be discussed separately. \\\\ \underline{\it Odd-gon theory}\\\\ {\bf Type-I Models} : According to Observation \ref{obs3}, the encoded states, received by Charlie, are product states if Alice and Bob start their protocol with a product one.
-If a nontrivial DCLC($2$) task can be accomplished perfectly by such a strategy, it is perfectly computable in classical theory too which is not possible at all.
+Therefore, Remark \ref{rem4} leads us as follows : \begin{remark} Encoded states, received by Charlie, are all either entangled or product. \end{remark} We will now prove the Theorem \ref{theorem2} for {\bf Type-I} and {\bf Type-II} composite model.
+For odd-gon and even-gon, the proof will be discussed separately. \\\\ \underline{\it Odd-gon theory}\\\\ {\bf Type-I Models} : According to Remark \ref{rem5}, the encoded states, received by Charlie, are product states if Alice and Bob start their protocol with a product one.
+However, for such a scenario the encoding systems as well as the decoding devices (according the construction of \textit{Type-I} models) contain no entanglement.
+Therefore, by Proposition \ref{prop2} (in the main text) none of nontrivial DCLC tasks can be performed in this case.
 On the other hand, Alice and Bob may start the protocol with an entangled state.
-Then, Charlie receives all the encoded states as entangled, followed by Observation \ref{obs3}.
-A straightforward calculation shows -- $p(\bar{e}_i^A\otimes \bar{e}_j^B|\omega^{AB}_{kl}(p,q))\neq 0,~\forall i,j,k,l\in\{0,...,(n-1)\}~\&~\forall~\omega^{AB}_{kl}(p,q)$ in \eqref{e2} which leads to an unavoidable ambiguity while decoding by Charlie.\\\\ {\bf Type-II Models} : A decoding strategy with product effects ensures the equivalence with a classical strategy for a nontrivial DCLC($2$), and hence perfect accomplishment is impossible.
+Then, Charlie receives all the encoded states as entangled, followed by Remark \ref{rem5}.
+A straightforward calculation shows that, $p(\bar{e}_i^A\otimes \bar{e}_j^B|\omega^{AB}_{kl}(p,q))\neq 0,~\forall i,j,k,l\in\{0,...,(n-1)\}~\&~\forall~\omega^{AB}_{kl}(p,q)$ in \eqref{e2} which leads to an unavoidable ambiguity while the decoding operation is performed by Charlie.\\\\ {\bf Type-II Models} : A decoding strategy with product effects ensures the equivalence with a classical strategy for a nontrivial DCLC($2$), and hence perfect accomplishment is impossible.
 Let us then move to entangled decoding strategies, and we consider, without loss of generality, Charlie's decoding measurement, $\mathcal{M}^{AB}\equiv\{e^{AB}_{00}(++),\bar{e}^{AB}_{00}(++)\}$.
 Suppose, Alice encodes her strings $\mathbf{x}$ and $\mathbf{x}^\prime~(\neq\mathbf{x})$ into the states $\omega_k^A$ and $\omega_l^A$ respectively, whereas the strings $\mathbf{y}$ and $\mathbf{y}^\prime~(\neq\mathbf{y})$, in Bob's side, are encoded by $\omega_s^B$ and $\omega_t^B$ respectively.
-For a particular encoded state, any of these two effects should get clicked perfectly in case of unambiguous decoding which leads to the following restrictions.
+For a particular encoded state, any of these two effects should get clicked perfectly in case of unambiguous decoding which leads to the following restrictions (see Table \ref{table1}).